-Today, many specialists speak for expanding harm reduction work to include recreational users of psychoactive substances.
-The vast majority of those prefer non-injecting modes of administering their drugs such as smoking, snorting or swallowing.
+Many specialists speak for expanding harm reduction work to include recreational users of psychoactive substances.
+Most of those prefer non-injecting modes of administering drugs, such as smoking, snorting or swallowing.

 There are several significant reasons to engage non-injecting users in harm reduction and HIV prevention programmes.
 These are the following:

-Experimenting, recreational and non-injecting users of psychoactive substances are important populations that play a significant role in epidemiological process.
+Experimenting, recreational and non-injecting users of psychoactive substances are important populations that play a significant role in the epidemiological process.
 Although HIV infection primarily concentrates among KPs (including people who inject drugs, it should also be noted that the opportunities to detect HIV in classic key populations are currently being exhausted.
-This brings the task to explore the less familiar segments of key populations and bridging populations including people in transition to entering KPs and sexual partners of KPs.
-Transitional, or proxy, KPs is a more precise term for young key populations, as many of the younger people who practice high risk behaviours lack KP self-identity and do not face associated risks and challenges to the same high degree as their older counterparts.
-Young people in modern society may practice high risk behaviours without reflection or associate themselves with more complex sexual identities beyond the heteronormative framework.
+This brings the task to explore the less familiar segments of key populations and bridging populations, including people in transition to entering KPs and sexual partners of KPs.
+Transitional or proxy KPs, is a more precise term for young key populations.
+Many of the younger people who practice high risk behaviours lack KP self-identity and do not face the same degree of risks and challenges as their older counterparts.
+Young people in modern society may practice high risk behaviours without reflecting or associating themselves with more complex sexual identities beyond the heteronormative framework.
 We use the term experimenting young people to denote younger people who are starting to explore behavioural patterns that put them at heightened risk of HIV and other infections but have not yet formed the KP identity and are not attracted by social marketing and services targeting KPs.

-Most existing programmes targeting key populations serve mature adults and do not attract younger segments of KPs.
+Most existing programmes targeting key populations serve mature adults and do not, attract younger segments of KPs.
 Young KPs are underrepresented in IBBS samples and there is limited information available on the role of younger groups in epidemic dynamics.
-Most people recourse to prevention and care facilities when they face significant problems associated with high-risk behaviours such as HIV infection, viral hepatites, chronic STIs, medium to severe substance use disorders, other mental health problems, violence, legal problems, and severe disruptions in their socio-economic condition.
+Most people recourse to prevention and care facilities when they face significant problems associated with high risk behaviours such as HIV infection, viral hepatitis, chronic STIs, medium to severe substance use disorders, other mental health problems, violence, legal problems, and severe disruptions in their socio-economic condition.
 Ensuring access to objective and reliable information on high risk behaviours, their positive and negative implications, and effective measures to reduce associated harm, as well as engaging younger segments of KPs in effective harm reduction and HIV prevention interventions early allows to prevent HIV infection and the onset of other significant harms associated with high risk behaviours, establish contact and rapport with KPs earlier in their careers, and prevent transitions to riskier practices such as injecting drug use.

-Interventions for experimenting young people are among only a few available tools to engage younger segments of key populations in HIV prevention and harm reduction activities.
+Interventions for experimenting young people are among a few available tools to engage younger segments of key populations in HIV prevention and harm reduction activities.
 These interventions include harm reduction services for experimenting and recreational users of psychoactive substances and online outreach, screening, counselling, and navigation to services for younger segments of KPs, proxy KPs and bridges (sexual partners).